Bolognese dialect

-Bolognese (native name: bulgnaiṡ /egl/) is a dialect of Emilian spoken in the most part in the city of Bologna and its hinterland (except east of the Sillaro stream), but also in the district of Castelfranco Emilia in the province of Modena, and in the towns of Sambuca Pistoiese (Tuscany), Cento, Sant'Agostino, and Poggio Renatico (province of Ferrara).
+Bolognese (native name: bulgnaiṡ /egl/) is a dialect of Emilian spoken for the most part in the city of Bologna and its hinterland (except east of the Sillaro stream), but also in the district of Castelfranco Emilia in the province of Modena, and in the towns of Sambuca Pistoiese (Tuscany), Cento, Sant'Agostino, and Poggio Renatico (province of Ferrara).

 Terminology

 Although the term dialect is commonly used in reference to all minority languages native to Italy, most of them are not mutually intelligible with Italian.
 Bolognese is no exception and so is an Emilian dialect, not an Italian one.

 Classification

 Bolognese is a dialect of Emilian, one of the Gallo-Italic languages of the Romance family.
 It shares many common features with other Gallo-Italic languages such as Piedmontese, Lombard, Romagnol and Ligurian, and it is closer to them than to Italian.

 The Bolognese dialect presents a rather rich variety of vernacular forms within its area of diffusion.
 The linguist Daniele Vitali distinguishes six main subvariants which, although presenting grammatical unity, differ in phonetic and lexical traits: